 - a.
-Development subject to this article shall attain a maximum nitrogen loading rate of three and six tenths (3.6) of a pound per acre per year and shall meet any requirements for engineered stormwater controls otherwise imposed by this article.
-A developer subject to this article may achieve nitrogen loading required by this article through a combination of the following methods: - i.
+Development subject to this article shall attain a maximum nitrogen loading rate on-site of three and six tenths (3.6) of a pound per acre per year for single-family detached and duplex residential development and ten pounds per acre per year for other development, including multifamily residential, commercial, and industrial, and shall meet any requirements for engineered stormwater controls otherwise imposed by this article.
+A developer subject to this article may achieve the additional reductions in nitrogen and phosphorus loading required by this article by use of the following options: - i.
 Purchasing offset credits from an approved private seller with a project located within the same eight-digit Hydrologic Unit Code (8-digit HUC) as the proposed development.
 Refer to the North Carolina Department of Environmental Quality (NCDEQ) Division of Water Resources (DWR) for approved mitigation banks with applicable and eligible credits to Knightdale. - ii.
-A developer may propose other offset measures to the Town, including providing his or her own off-site offset. - iii.
-Making offset payments to the NC Ecosystem Enhancement Program contingent upon acceptance of payments by that Program. - iv.
-Making offset payments to the Town of Knightdale for equivalent nutrient credits at eighty (80) percent of the rate calculated by the NC Ecosystem Enhancement Program for the Neuse-Falls Lake watershed. - b.
-All offset measures permitted by the ordinance shall meet the requirements of 15A NCAC 02B .0273 (2) through (4) and 15A NCAC 02B .0703.
-Documentation and proof of purchase for offset credit options is required prior to construction.
+Making offset payments to the NC Ecosystem Enhancement Program contingent upon acceptance of payments by that Program. - Making offset payments to the Town of Knightdale for equivalent nutrient credits at eighty (80) percent of the rate calculated by the NC Ecosystem Enhancement Program for the Neuse-Falls Lake watershed. - iv.
+A developer may propose other offset measures to the Town, including providing his or her own off-site offset. - b.
+All offset measures permitted by the ordinance shall meet the requirements of 15A NCAC 02B .0273 (2) through (4) and 15A NCAC 02B .0240.
+Documentation and proof of purchase for offset credit options is required prior to construction plan approval.